 - Find a hematologist who is an expert in treating aplastic anemia.
 Get a referral from your primary care physician or insurance company.
 You can also use the Marrowforums Treatment Center Map to find treatment centers in North America.

 - Request information from the Aplastic Anemia & MDS International Foundation (AA&MDSIF).
-Visit their Online Learning Center.
+Visit their Online Academy.
 Attend their conferences.
 If you'd like to talk to another patient or caregiver, ask to speak to one of their Peer Support Network volunteers.

 - Contact national patient or support organizations in your country, such as the Aplastic Anemia & Myelodysplasia Association of Canada.